yzdxs/learn-anything/readme.md

 <p>When you click on any of the nodes in it, it will show you the best step by step guides you can use to learn the subject in depth.</p>

 <p>If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it.
-There is a <a href="http://i.imgur.com/peTPCwN.png">note attached</a> in all of the mind maps which will link to a GitHub issue where you can propose to improve it.</p>
+Just <a href="http://i.imgur.com/Qpi9xZK.png">click on the 🦄</a> and say what you wish was added or changed.</p>

 <p>The search engine is <a href="https://github.com/nikitavoloboev/learn-anything-search"> fully open source </a> and you can help improve it. 💙</p>